 The Golden Rule

 If you invest in gold ETFs it is crucial to choose either the funds that allow redemptions in gold (there are only a few such ETFs) or those that have their shares fully backed by gold.
 Apart from that, you should always remember about diversification – in this case it would mean holding both physical gold for long-term investments and non-physical (futures, options, ETFs, pool accounts, certificates) for small, quick trades.
-If the derivatives market collapsed, then the rocketing price of your physical holdings would more thancompensate for the losses on the speculative paper gold.
-This is why diversification is important here.
+If the derivatives market collapsed, then the rocketing price of your physical holdings would more than compensate for the losses on the speculative paper gold.
+This is why diversification is important in this case.

 We hope you enjoyed reading the above definition.
 If you'd like to learn more about gold and in particular about its most recent price swings and their implications, we invite you to sign up for our gold newsletter.
 It's free and if you don't like it, you can easily unsubscribe..Back